simonhp66/simonhp66.github.io/README.md

 The guimodel.py has some remaining bugs.
 The number of iterations is more than expected.
 This is because the agent iterations and the animation iterations have separate threads.
 So if you set iterations to 1 there are actually two iterations run.
 If you set iterations to two there are 6 iterations run.
 The main function has been disabled.
 This is because it produces a number of error messages (although the code still runs).
-Disabling main enables the program to run without error messages but the user has to close the animation window.
+Disabling main enables the program to run without error messages but the user has to close the animation window and an additional empty window is opened behind the animation window.

 ## Testing
 The coding was tested as it was developed, primarily by printing out variables or iterations as the code runs.